sunriax/STK500/README.md

 ## Additional Information

-You can find more additional information in the [manual](https://github.com/sunriax/manual/tree/master/docs) repository and/or visit the [WIKI](https://wiki.sunriax.at/) for further information (currently under construction).
+You can find more additional information in the [manual](https://github.com/sunriax/manual/tree/master/docs).

-If there are any further questions feel free to start an issue or contact us, we try to react as quick as possible.

 ---
-**R. GÄCHTER, Rankweil Dec/2017**
+**R. GÄCHTER, Rankweil March/2020**